CorBer/OLD-teensy_batdetector/README.md

 latest changes<br>
 <b> v0.94 important changes:</b>
+- Lower menu format on screen now follows the alignment of the encoders/buttons on Edwins PCB.
+So the encoders control the lower line on bottom part of the screen(SETTINGS) and the buttons control the upper line on the bottom of the screen (MODES). <br>
 - EEprom saving was not always when asked to restart in the user mode<br>
 - when no SD card was mounted the Left Encodermenu was not cyclic (jumped back to volume)<br>
 - when no sD card was mounted user could still set the LEFT button to RECORD or PLAY<br>